 As the sun began to set, Forks was in full on panic mode, fearing he had missed out on the perfect shot that proved he was one with nature.

 “Why would I even buy these boots and $75 Camelback if no one could see my whole getup?
-How in the hell am I supposed to feel at peace with this bullshit!” shouted Forks from atop a tall rock, waving his phone in the air in an attempt to find service.
+How in the hell am I supposed to feel at peace with this bullshit!” shouted Forks from atop a tall rock, waving his phone in the air in a desperate attempt to get a cellular signal.

 Upon arriving at his Subaru Outback parked at the trailhead, Forks reflected on his journey as he treated his 232 followers to a 12-item image dump consisting of selfies and shots of his feet on the trail.